LauraVav/documentation/my-website/docs/python-sdk/texctchunk.md

 ```python
 vocabulary(filter_pos = None, lemma=False)
 ```
-Returns vocabulary from current data with their associated POStag i.e. if a word appears both as a verb and a noun it will be in two tuples (word, 'V'), (word, 'N').
+Returns vocabulary from current data with their associated POS tag i.e. if a word appears both as a verb and a noun it will be in two tuples (word, 'V'), (word, 'N').
 Allows filtering by POS tags.

 **Parameters:**